damian12321/bank/README.md

-You can test the application by Postman https://www.postman.com/ or use my own bank client application (in progress) https://github.com/damian12321/bank-client
+You can test the application by Postman https://www.postman.com/ or use my own bank client application https://github.com/damian12321/bank-client

 ## List of endpoints